-At a high level, Delphix Virtualization works to efficiently ingest data off of a source host by creating a compressed copy of that data, called a dSource, on the Delphix Engine.
+At a high level, Delphix Virtualization functions to efficiently ingest data off of a source host by creating a compressed copy of that data, called a dSource, on the Delphix Engine.
 From there, the Delphix Engine can easily create multiple virtual databases (VDBs) on a target host with a marginal increase in storage.
-At the highest level, that is how Delphix Virtualization functions.
-From an architecture perspective, a few more details are required to explain how an engine interacts with customer infrastructure.
+From an architecture perspective, the diagram below details how an engine interacts with an organizations infrastructure.

-On an infrastructure level, Delphix Virtualization relies on a Source, Staging, and Target Hosts in addition to the Delphix Engine all requiring specific compute requirements (outlined in the platform-specific requirements section).
+On an infrastructure level, Delphix Virtualization relies on a Source, Staging, and Target Hosts, in addition to the Delphix Engine needing specific compute requirements (outlined in the platform-specific requirements section).
 Storage Requirements, like compute, vary by host type and are outlined in subsequent sections.
-Staging and Target host storage is provided from the Delphix Engine which is mounted over the network similar to any Target host (NFS/iSCSI).
+Staging and Target host storage is provided from the Delphix Engine, which is mounted over the network similar to any Target host (NFS/iSCSI).